 Also called Visoke, Mount Bisoke is a dormant volcano in the Virunga Mountain chain shared between Rwanda and Congo.
 The biggest part of this 3711m high volcano plus its summit lies with in Rwanda’s Volcanoes National Park.
-Its summit is filled with fog not snow.
 Bisoke is a Swahili word meaning soaked in water.
+Its summit is however filled with fog not snow.
 The locals named it a mountain soaked in water by the large crater lake at its summit and the smaller one called Ngezi located mid way to its top.
-Inexperienced hikers and those of advanced age can even take a shorter hike up to Ngezi being unable to reach the summit.
+Being unable to reach the summit, inexperienced hikers and those of advanced age can just do a shorter hike up to Lake Ngezi.

-Hiking Mount Bisoke in Rwanda in Volcanoes National Park
+The day for hiking Mount Bisoke in Volcanoes National Park

 Converge at the park headquarters at Kinigi to register as visitors and attend the usual briefing that prepares you for the hike.
 Kiningi is not the hike starting point, you will have to drive for some 40 minutes on a bumpy road for the most part before meeting the rangers and porters who are stationed at the trek starting point.
 These are experienced park staff with a wealth of knowledge about the park as a whole and Bisoke in particular.
 They know the park like at the back of their hands so feel free to interact with them.
 Bug them with a lot of questions and in doing so, you will be getting to know more about the park, other Virunga Volcanoes and the Kinyarwanda culture.